top of page

 Illustration by Matt Weismantel

-Reclamation | Samantha Cambray
+Reclamation | Creative Non-Fiction by Samantha Cambray

 There’s a shadowing as I step out of the car and approach Granny’s house.
 An intangible familiarity, of things last witnessed in childhood.
 Dream-like in its disjointedness.
 And the sense of a critical thing being irretrievably lost: this morning, we buried my grandmother.